trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 ## Creating a new effect

 When we want to create a new one-time effect, we inherit the `AEffect` base class.
 When we make a more specific effect, for example, the destroy effect, then we inherit one of the destroy effects that are already implemented.
-The reason is that some effects are activated on destroy effect and the checking is done if the effect inherits from this class.
+The reason is that some effects are activated on destroy effect, and a check, if the effect inherits from this class, is done.

 The base class implements a helper function on validation selection, maintaining the cards that are already selected in the current chain link and removing the card from that list.